 Phanom Rung historical park tour

-The entrance fee to the park is 100Baht, or 150Baht if including also Muang Tam.
+The entrance fee to the park is 100Baht, or 150Baht if including Muang Tam.
 The park is open from sunrise to sunset (around 6am to 6pm).
-Once you buy the tickets you can also decide to either buy a book, for your personal tour, or take a local guide that will go in the details of the temple with you.
+Once you buy the tickets you can also decide to either buy a book, for your personal tour or take a local guide that will go into the details of the temple with you.

 By car